If you want a pool in your backyard without having to spend tens of thousands of dollars, you may be considering purchasing an above ground pool.

 - Warranty is limited

 Now it's time to take a look at one of Smartline's other premium options.

 This Mosaic Diamond is famous for its unique appearance.

 If you're looking for something classy and different, this might be the one for you.
 Let's dig a little deeper.

 - Unique mosaic design and shape

 This is another Smartline UniBead pool liner that works with both J-hook and bead liner pools.
 It's easy to install and provides you with the longevity benefits of a premium pool liner.

-As mentioned previously, the primary feature that sets this pool liner apart is its mosaic print.
+As mentioned previously, the top feature that sets this apart is its mosaic print.
 The edge of the pool will resemble a diamond-like mosaic that incorporates a range of different colors.
 Underneath is a classic blue pebble print that provides your pool with the summertime look it deserves.

 As with most premium Smartline products, this pool liner uses an acrylic liner to prevent damage from the sun and pool chemicals.
 Just remember — this is one of the pricier options on our list!

 - Durable material